Jurisprudence in UK Law

 • Court of Appeal (Criminal Division)

 In exercising his discretion whether to admit the evidence of an undercover officer, some, but not an exhaustive list, of the factors that the judge may take into account are as follows: Was the officer acting as an agent provocateur in the sense that he was enticing the defendant to commit an offence he would not otherwise have committed?
-How active or passive was the officer's role in obtaining the evidence?
+Does the evidence consist of admissions to a completed offence, or does it consist of the actual commission of an offence?

 See all results